tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

     modified:   Home.md
     ```

-4. Add all the files to your staging area.
+4. Type `git add .` to add all the files to your staging area.
 The staging area contains all files that you want added to your next commit:

     ```bash
 	  git add .